olaaroub/42_Cub3D/README.md

 ## 🔍 Description

-cub3D is a dynamic 3D maze navigation project that brings retro FPS gameplay to life using **raycasting technology**.
+Cub3D is a 3D maze navigation project inspired by the classic game Wolfenstein 3D.
-Developed in C with the MiniLibX graphics library, it transforms 2D map data into an immersive 3D environment where players explore mazes, interact with doors, and navigate using a real-time rotating minimap.
-Originally inspired by Wolfenstein 3D.
+Using raycasting technology, it creates a retro-style first-person experience by transforming 2D map data into a dynamic 3D environment.
-This project demonstrates core principles of computer graphics and game development.
+Developed in C with the MiniLibX graphics library, the project highlights core principles of computer graphics and game development, offering a practical exploration of rendering techniques and real-time visual simulation.

 ---